 Students should contact their Guidance Counselor for academic counseling or guidance.
 Students may also contact their assigned teachers for assistance.
-The school's Guidance Counselor will be available to all students for academic counseling and guidance support at 1-218-623-1408 or 1-855-447-4723.
+The school's Guidance Counselor will be available to all students for academic counseling and guidance support at 1-715-997-3304 (last Names beginning A - K) or 1-715-997-3308 (last Names beginning L - Z).